DerekCresswell/CSC207-Course-Notes/interfaces/Readme.md

 However, since each has different internals, we may be able to see different results from using each of them.
 For this, we are going to set up a basic profiler to compare the speed of these lists against each other.

-This profiler will time how long it takes to create, increment, and search lists of integers.
+This profiler will time how long it takes to create, increment, search, and remove elements from lists of integers.
 We will write it using the `List` interface so that we may pass in any implementation without modifying the profiler itself.

 ## A List Profiler